Seasoning a cast-iron skillet is one of the greatest contentions in the world of cookware.

 If you truly want a long-lasting and durable seasoning, then flaxseed oil should be your top choice.
-It is used by painters and woodworkers to form a thick, hard surface over their craft.
+Painters and woodworkers use it to form a thick, hard surface over their craft.

 Flax oil effectively binds to the skillet’s surface.
-It can form the perfect non-stick, sheer coating that can even make your pan dishwasher safe.
+It can form the perfect non-stick, sheer coating that can make your pan dishwasher-safe.